Tips for Baking a Better Pie

 - For a flaky, tender pie crust, make sure that all the ingredients and utensils are cold.

-- For the best tasting crust, use butter, preferably unsalted.
+- For the best tasting crust, use UNSALTED butter.
+Make sure your butter is cold!

 - To keep an empty pie shell from buckling, place a straight-sided cake pan, just a bit smaller than your pie dish, right down on top of the crust.
 Bake for about ten minutes, and remove the cake pan.
 Use a fork to prick any places that still puff up, and bake for 5 minutes longer, or until the crust is a light golden color.